Sergix/arm-microprocessor-simulator/README.md

 **Name:** Peyton McGinnis
 **Course:** CpS 310
 **Submission date:** 3 September 2022
-**Hours spent:** 34.25
+**Hours spent:** 34.5

 ## Features

 - `--mem` and `<elf-file>` command line options are supported and validated
-- Logging framework implemented using `tauri-plugin-log`, however does not currently support enabling/disabling logs or writing logs to a file.
+- Logging framework implemented using `tauri-plugin-log`, however enabling/disabling logging to shell in Debug mode or changing the default logfile destination are currently not supported.
+(More information in the Configuration section)
 - Scrollable memory grid
 - ELF file loader in GUI
 - Simulated RAM with checksums